 And finally…

 There’s a joke about campfires, that no matter where you sit the smoke seems to come to where you are.
 Dunno why, but it seems true more often than not.
-But the up-side is that smoke helps keep the evening mosquitos away.
+But the up-side is that smoke helps keep the evening mosquitoes away.

 A recent innovation is the “bug racquet”, which looks like a small tennis racquet and contains batteries to electrify the grid of wire in the racquet head.
 It doesn’t cut down much on the insect population (“one down, four-hundred and seventy trillion to go”) but can be tremendously satisfying, especially with deer flies which enjoy flying circles around you.
 I have two such racquets available for loan to guests 😉